google/go-github/CONTRIBUTING.md

      messages are able to be formatted properly by various git tools.

   1. Finally, push the commits to your fork and submit a [pull request][].
+     Before pushing commits, it is highly advised to check for generated files that were either created or modified for the sake of your commit.
+Running `go generate -x ./...` should return a log of modified generated files that should be included alongside the manually written code in the commit.
      **NOTE:** Please do not use force-push on PRs in this repo, as it makes it more difficult for reviewers to see what has changed since the last code review.